AvariusProject/SimpleAccountCreation/readme.txt

 1. Download the Repo.
 2. Set config.ini to your Serverdetails.
 For localhost type 127.0.0.1
+3. Change Servername and Realmlist in index.php
-3. Place files into your Website Folder
+4. Place files into your Website Folder
-4. Site is ready.
+5. Site is ready.

 Tested on Mangos_zero, TrinityCore.